transferwise/pipelinewise-tap-s3-csv/README.md

 ### Configuration

-Here is an example of basic config, and a bit of a run down on each of the properties:
+Here is an example of basic config, that's using the defualt Profile based authentication:

     ```json
     {
-        "aws_access_key_id": "ACCESS_KEY",
-        "aws_secret_access_key": "SECRET_ACCESS_KEY",
         "start_date": "2000-01-01T00:00:00Z",
         "bucket": "tradesignals-crawler",
         "tables": [{